WILL BANKRUPTCY STOP ALL THE HARASSING PHONE CALLS AND MAIL FROM BILL COLLECTORS?

 WHAT IS CHAPTER 11 BANKRUPTCY USED FOR?

-Chapter 11 is typically used for business bankruptcies and restructuring.
-It is not as commonly used by individual consumers since it is far more complex and expensive to pursue than Chapter 13.
+Businesses often use Chapter 11 bankruptcy as a means to stay afloat by reorganizing and restructuring debt.
+This type of bankruptcy is rarely used for consumers since it is far more challenging and complex than Chapter 13.
 However, individuals who do not qualify for Chapter 13 due to the debt limits may file for Chapter 11.

 DO I GET TO KEEP MY ASSETS IN A CHAPTER 7?